 Electrolytes also trigger us to feel thirsty ensuring we consume the appropriate amount of water, which our kidneys then regulate to keep the required number of electrolytes in our bloodstream.

 Low levels of salt can lead to painful cramps

 Sodium allows nerve impulses to be transmitted around the body, including the impulses that stimulate muscle contraction.
 That means that, if your sodium levels drop, nerve signals can be affected leading to muscle cramps.

 This is why an intake of salt before exercising can help to prevent muscle cramping.
 Salt also keeps calcium and other minerals in the blood stream.

 Good digestion begins in the stomach, which means that if the stomach environment is unbalanced there can be a negative impact on digestive health.
 Hydrochloric acid is essential in the gut as it helps to kill bacteria.
 If an individual has low levels of hydrochloric acid, they may find themselves susceptible to stomach flu.
 Salt is one of the best sources of chloride and adequate levels of chloride are necessary to produce Hydrochloric acid.

-Every cell in the body requires salt in order to survive.
-Salt (Sodium) is an essential mineral that the body cannot make on its own.
-Its consumption should be based on individuals and their health.
+Sodium is an essential mineral that the body cannot make on its own.
+Salt consumption should be based on individuals and their health.